mfinzi/equivariant-MLP/docs/documentation.md

 # Update documentation

-To rebuild the documentation, install several packages:
+To rebuild the documentation, you need to install the requirement packages:
 ```
 pip install -r docs/requirements.txt
 ```